-Trusted Colorado Attorney Assists with Prenuptial & Postnuptial Agreements
+Trusted Colorado Law Firm Assists with PRE-MARITAL & POST-MARITAL AGREEMENTS

-Experienced lawyer drafts and enforces marital agreements in the Denver area
+Experienced lawyer, John Husson, drafts enforceable pre and post marital agreements in the Denver metro area.

-Many couples choose to create prenuptial, or premarital, agreements before they wed or postnuptial agreements after they've tied the knot.
-Working out the terms of a potential settlement in advance — especially if your joint and separate assets are complex and/or vast — allows you and your significant other to decide how you wish your assets and debts to be divided in the event of a divorce or legal separation.
-At Husson Law LLC, I work with couples in the Denver area and throughout Colorado to create fair and enforceable legal agreements that protect their interests.
+Many couples choose to create a prenuptial, or pre-marital, agreement before they wed or a post-marital agreement after they are already married.
+Working out the terms of a potential settlement in advance — especially if your joint and separate assets are complex and/or significant — allows you and your fiancé to decide how you wish your assets and debts to be divided in the event of a divorce or legal separation, and in the event of death.
+John Husson works with couples in the Denver metro area and throughout Colorado with the experience and knowledge to create fair and enforceable pre-marital agreements which protect his client’s interests.

 These agreements specifically address matters that may include:

-A prenup or postnup can also specify how different circumstances in the marriage may result in different outcomes during a divorce.
-For example, an infidelity clause may state that a partner who cheats forgoes his or her right to alimony.
+- A prenup or postnup can also specify how different circumstances in the marriage may result in different outcomes during a divorce such as unexpected financial difficulties.

-Premarital and postnuptial agreements are legal contracts that are enforceable by law and can prove challenging to contest later.
-In the event that you signed an agreement and now wish to challenge it, I can advise you on your options and likelihood of success.
+Pre-marital and post-marital agreements are legal contracts that are enforceable by law and can prove difficult to contest later.
+If you signed a marital agreement and now wish to challenge it, John can advise you on your options and likelihood of success.

 You may have valid grounds for challenging the agreement if any of the following occurred:

-- Your spouse did not disclose all of his or her assets or debts
+- Your spouse did not fully disclose all their assets or debts.

-If necessary, I can litigate your matter in court.
-My firm also represents clients who wish to enforce the terms of their prenuptial or postnuptial agreement that a soon-to-be ex wants to contest.
+Husson Law LLC also advises clients who wish to enforce the terms of their pre-marital or post-marital agreement that a soon-to-be ex wants to contest.

-At Husson Law LLC, I assist clients throughout Colorado with drafting, reviewing and enforcing prenuptial and postnuptial agreements to protect their interests.
-Call me at 719-602-2897 or contact me online to schedule a Free consultation at my Denver office.
+At Husson Law LLC, John assists clients throughout Colorado with drafting and reviewing the enforcement of pre-marital and post-marital agreements to protect their interests.
+Call us at 719-310-7221 or contact us online to schedule a free initial phone or video consultation.